argent0/argent0.github.io/source/articles/2017-10-04/exploration.html.markdown

 **Waiting Time**

 Most appointments are same-day or for the next day.
-Those appointments also have better turn up. *Warning*, the histograms below have non-uniform bin sizes.
+Those appointments also have better turn up.
+Lower waiting times appear to improve the show up ratio.

+*Warning*, the histograms below have non-uniform bin sizes.